 Such a nasty world out there, Tom, when you think about it.

 To know that someone could sink that low?

 Nothing suspicious about this van....
 NO, NOT A THING!

-But I'm sure it wasn't your fault you got held up, Tom.
+But I'm sure it wasn't your fault you were delayed, Tom.
 As Maria said, you probably had a lot of other work in the area that needed doing, too.
 In fact, it was only a few weeks back when she said she thought you would return any day now.
-That you and your little unmarked yellow van would pull into her driveway with all the special equipment you needed to get that pesky tree down before it did any more damage.
+That you and your little unmarked yellow van would pull into her driveway with all the special equipment needed to get that pesky tree down before it did any major damage.

 SHE STUCK BY YOU, TOM!

 Even when the contact details on your professional-looking business card came back with 'number not in service'.... she still had faith that you'd honour your word.
 Maria actually worried about you, Tom, and she hoped that nothing bad had happened to you.

 Funny thing about the gumtree, and perhaps you were looking at it from the wrong angle, Tom?
 But a man from the council came to check it out the other day and confirmed that the tree could never have been a threat to Maria's home.
 Even if it did fall over – it just wasn't bloody big enough!

 Sadly, Tom, in the last month or so, I have noticed a change in our lovely Maria.
 She is quieter than she used to be; she seems fearful and she's lost a lot of her confidence, relying on outside help in her daily routine a lot more than she used to.

 It's painful to watch her become this way, Tom – almost as if she has given up on, well...
 PEOPLE?